Culture of Canada: Development of popular culture

 Themes and symbols of pioneers, trappers, and traders played an important part in the early development of Canadian culture.
 Modern Canadian culture as it is understood today can be traced to its time period of westward expansion and nation building.
 Contributing factors include Canada's unique geography, climate, and cultural makeup.
 Being a cold country with long winter nights for most of the year, certain unique leisure activities developed in Canada during this period including ice hockey and embracement of the summer indigenous game of lacrosse.

 By the 19th century, Canadians came to believe themselves possessed of a unique "northern character," due to the long, harsh winters that only those of hardy body and mind could survive.
 This hardiness was claimed as a Canadian trait, and sports that reflected this, such as snowshoeing and cross-country skiing, were asserted as characteristically Canadian.
 During this period, the churches tried to influence leisure activities by preaching against drinking, and scheduling annual revivals and weekly club activities.
 In a society in which most middle-class families now owned a harmonium or piano, and standard education included at least the rudiments of music, the result was often an original song.
 Such stirrings frequently occurred in response to noteworthy events, and few local or national excitements were allowed to pass without some musical comment.

 By the 1930s, radio played a major role in uniting Canadians behind their local or regional teams.
 Rural areas were especially influenced by sports coverage and the propagation of national myths.
 Outside the sports and music arena, Canadians expressed a national character of being hard working, peaceful, orderly and polite.
+"Roughing it" in cottage country a nostalgic "wilderness" activity where families connect with nature and pass-down traditions, has long been a part of Canadian identity, representing a shared cultural lifestyle.